icliberen/trees/README.md

   - Level order (BFS) traversal for BST.
 - **Heap Type Switching:**
   - Change between min-heap and max-heap on the fly.
-- **Tree Property Analysis:** Check if binary trees are full, complete, or perfect.
+- **Tree Property Analysis:** Check if binary trees are full, complete or perfect.
 - **Robust Input Handling:** Ensures only valid integer inputs are accepted.

 ---